turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 * **Q:** *Should I reference my old projects when working on projects this inning?*
   * **A:** This is not a good idea.
 Remember, the projects are about learning, not completion.
 We'd rather you productively struggle through the logic on a project than just look back at how you did it last time and copy the answer.
 Also, this approach isn't fair to your project partner(s) who is seeing this stuff for the first time.
 We know it's tempting, but remember **it's about process over product**.
 * **Q:** *Should I get a head start on projects?*
   * **A:** You should not be working on projects before they are officially kicked off.
 There is plenty for you to work on if you finish a project early (hint: the **Extra Practice** section!).
 Projects are meant to be completed in the time allotted.
 Also, instructors make changes to project specs leading up to the kickoff.
-Finally, if this is a group or paired project, it is not fair for your partner(s) for you to have a head start.
+Finally, one goal of group/paired projects is collaborative learning and communication and that is sacrificed when students work ahead on these projects.
 * **Q:** *How can I know if I should skip a class or not?*
   * **A:** If you decide to skip a lesson, you should always read through the lesson on your own.
 If you can complete all of the activities in the lesson without help, you should feel confident skipping that lesson.
 We recommend doing this no later than the day before the lesson is scheduled.
 That way, if you realize that you need to attend the class, it's not too late!
 * **Q:** *If I skip a class, how should I spend that time?*